wzardomri/MachineLearningPaper/README.md

 # MachineLearningPaper
-Machine Learning Verification and Correction
-By Omri Steinberg-Tatman and Jackson Vaughn
+EEC 283 Machine Learning Verification and Correction By Omri Steinberg-Tatman and Jackson Vaughn

 On this GitHub page is the paper we wrote together about the use of machine learning for the application of hardware correction and verification.